Mount Lincoln (Colorado): Climbing

 Mount Lincoln is typically climbed from the Kite Lake Trailhead, at the end of Park County Road 8.
-Many climbers attempt to combine the summit of Lincoln with those of Bross and Democrat in one climb.
+Many climbers attempt to combine the summit of Mount Lincoln with those of Mount Bross and Mount Democrat in one climb.
+Most routes to the summit are rated class 2.

 Access issues

 Silver was discovered here in 1874.

-Mount Lincoln, along with its neighbors Cameron, Democrat and Bross, are pockmarked with old mines, and much of the land is owned privately by mining companies.
-(A large mine still operates in nearby Climax.)
+Mount Lincoln, along with its neighbors Cameron, Democrat and Bross, is pockmarked with old mines, and much of the land is owned privately by mining companies; a large mine still operates in nearby Climax.
 In the summer of 2005, these landowners denied access to the peaks by hikers and climbers, fearing liability in the case of injury, and citing the particular dangers due to the presence of old mine workings.
 On August 1, 2006, the town of Alma signed a deal to lease the peaks for a nominal fee, to reduce the potential liability to the owners and free up the peaks for recreational access.
 The opening of these peaks excludes the summit of Mount Bross since not all of the landowners have given permission for access to the area.